Luciano Becchio: Moving to Spain

 Real Mallorca offered Becchio the chance to move to the La Liga side in 2003.
 With opportunities at Boca limited, he agreed to make the move to the Balearic Islands where he was joined by his parents and younger brother Mathias after selling their family restaurant business in Argentina to support their son in Europe.
 Mallorca coach Héctor Cúper placed Becchio in the 'B' team where he scored five times in 29 appearances.
-In his second season at the club, he signed for Ciudad de Murcia on a loan deal.
+In his second season at the club, he signed for Ciudad Murcia on a loan deal.

-After two years at Mallorca, Becchio moved to the Iberian Peninsula when he signed for Catalan club Terrassa FC where he spent the 2005–06 season before moving fifteen miles across the region to sign for reigning UEFA Champions League winners FC Barcelona.
+After two years at Mallorca, Becchio moved to the Iberian Peninsula when he signed for Catalan club Terrassa where he spent the 2005–06 season before moving fifteen miles across the region to sign for reigning UEFA Champions League winners Barcelona.
 Becchio admitted that he would never have a chance of featuring for the first team but relished the opportunity to train with world class footballers such as Ronaldinho and Lionel Messi, whilst in the 'B' team he competed with notable young prodigies including Bojan Krkić and Giovani dos Santos for a starting position.
-A year later, he moved again; heading south-west to join Segunda División B team Mérida UD.
+A year later, he moved again; heading south-west to join Segunda División B team Mérida.

-During the 2007–08 campaign, Becchio finally found regular football with Los Romanos and repaid the faith shown in him by topping the division top scorer charts with twenty-two goals for the season, including a final day hat-trick versus CD Baza.
+During the 2007–08 campaign, Becchio finally found regular football with Los Romanos and repaid the faith shown in him by topping the division top scorer charts with twenty-two goals for the season, including a final day hat-trick versus Baza.
 Mérida finished fourth and qualified for the division play-offs versus Ponferradina but lost on aggregate over two legs.
 Becchio's performances during the campaign didn't go unnoticed however, as he became the most saleable asset for the debt-stricken club after being monitored by scouts from across Europe.